A History of Pre-War Automotive Tootsietoys

 Last month we wrapped up the "early" Mack series, which lasted in some form until the Second World War curtailed production of metal toys.
 This month we'll go back to the next introductions after the first Macks.
 I have not seen catalogues for 1926, 1927, or 1928, though there is a 1928 ad from an N.Shure catalogue which has already been widely circulated amongst the collecting fraternity.
 So I'm not dead sure of which years saw just what during this interval, and may be off by a year.
 There is a 1926 catalogue supplement known to exist, suggesting that Tootsietoy continued to use the 1925 catalogue with the supplement showing new issues (page 283 in ref.5).
 Tootsietoys were also included in the wholesale catalogues of Butler Brothers from 1927 to 1930 and these are reproduced on this page and the next.

-Below left are pages from the 1926 supplement, and right the Tootsietoy page from the 1927 Butler Bros. catalogue:
+Below left are pages from the 1926 supplement, and right a two-page colour Tootsietoy advertisement in the January 1927 issue of the trade magazine Playthings:

 This "Partitoys" gift set looks like it is from this period.